Diabetes Simplified 2024

-This group learning program has been reviewed and certified by the College of Family Physicians of Canada and their national office.
+This Group Learning program has been reviewed and accredited by the College of Family Physicians of Canada and has been certified by the CFPC National Office for up to 8.50 Mainpro+ credits.

 Overall learning objectives: